 Coaching comes naturally to some, and not so naturally to others.
-Some people are born “the Coach’s Eye,” and some need to work to develop it.
-If you’re in the 18-23 year old demographic, fresh off your Level One Certification course, and just starting out as a coach, chances are you’re going to discover just how difficult commanding a large class can be very soon, if you haven’t already.
+Some people are born with “the Coach’s Eye,” and some must work to develop it.
+If you’re in the 18-23 year old demographic, fresh off your Level One Certification course, and just starting out as a coach, chances are you will soon discover just how difficult commanding a large class can be, if you haven’t already done so.
 Even coaches with a good eye need time to develop their own style.
 These are a few tricks of the trade that will make transitioning from athlete to coach a whole lot easier.

 1) Coach the On-Ramp class

 Regularly coaching new and prospective members with little to no athletic background will keep you on your coaching toes.
 Not every athlete takes every cue the same way, and the challenge of constantly thinking of new ways to describe the same movements patterns will quickly grow your coaching repertoire.
 Sometimes you never know what cue will stick, and having a deep arsenal can make the difference between coaching an athlete to a new PR and watching their improvements plateau.

 2) The older coaches: watch and learn